 If a competitor doesn’t offer free shipping, they’re likely to lose the custom of shoppers for whom free shipping is a must.

 Those same customers will now be shopping around, but with something specific in mind, putting them on the fringe of making a purchase.

 If free shipping is the last remaining obstacle to their purchase, your business will reap the benefit of the failings of your competitors, and give you a chance to retain those customers for future transactions.

-A few years ago, there was a study carried out by Red Door on NuFACE, an anti-ageing skin care company in the US.
-It showed that when customers were told they could get free shipping on orders over $75, order increased by 90%.
+A few years ago, there was a study carried out by Red Door on NuFACE, an anti-ageing skincare company in the US.
+It showed that when customers were told they could get free shipping on orders over $75, an order that has increased by 90%.

 On top of that, the company’s average order value also rose by 7.32%.